mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 Just as with the inbound payments, the money transfer firm negotiates terms and integrates with payment systems.

-To send instructions in the 21st century money transfer firms may combine:
+To send payout instructions in the 21st century money transfer firms may:
-1. being part of each local payment network themselves (e.g. they have a bank account in the recipient country),
+1. be part of each local payment network themselves (e.g. they have a bank account in the recipient country),
-2. integrating with a local partner per country using an [API](https://en.wikipedia.org/wiki/API) (or [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) or email in the worst case),
+2. integrate with a local partner per country using an [API](https://en.wikipedia.org/wiki/API) (or [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) or email in the worst case),
-3. integrating with one global partner who in turn integrates with each local partner,
+3. integrate with one global partner who in turn integrates with each local partner,
-4. providing a website that the local partner can use to pay out money without a technical integration (although there may be one as well).
+4. provide a website that the local partner can use to pay out money without a technical integration (although there may be one as well).

+Then the company needs to transfer funds.

-If the firm uses option 1 then they need to have cash sitting in a bank account before they can credit the recipient.
-But with options (2) - (4) they may agree that the partner will credit the recipient first and the money transfer firm can reimburse the local partner some time later.
+If the firm uses option 1 then they need to have cash sitting in an account of their own before they can credit the recipient.
+But with options (2) - (4) they're using a partner.
+So they may agree that they send the cash to the partner and the partner uses up that balance as they credit each transaction.
+Or that the partner will credit the recipient first and the money transfer firm will reimburse the local partner some time later.

-The choice between options (1) - (4) therefore has two notable implications.
-First the amount of liquid cash that the remittance company needs and second how it's exposed to currency markets.
+Therefore the choice between options (1) - (4) **changes how much liquid cash that the remittance company needs and how exposed it is to the fluctuations of currency markets**.

-Finally the remittance company needs to reconcile their accounts.
+Finally the remittance company needs to **reconcile their accounts**.
 That means matching up the consumer transactions, with the money paid in, with the money paid out.
 For options (2) and (3) this is more challenging because the third party organisation may have a different opinion about which transactions they were asked to pay out and how much they should be paid for those payouts.

+# What now?
+I hope you feel you understand how the industry works.
+If:
+- you don't think do understand the industry
+- or think I didn't
+- or want me to write more about a particular step
+- or want me to share what I found interesting or surprising about the industry then find me on Twitter and LinkedIn.

+You can also read about how to [do useful user research](/useful-user-research) or how to make better slides and present them well.

 # Notes
-Thanks to Nicole Evans, Jess Bianchi and Elena Escalante for reviewing this in draft.
+Thanks to Ksenia Ivanova, Nicole Evans, Jess Bianchi and Elena Escalante for reviewing this in draft.

 [1] Even though I used to work in this industry I don't represent my previous employer.
 None of the information above is specific to them.